-The Parent Company's financial assets include financial assets at amortized cost and FVOCI.
+The Group's financial assets include financial assets at amortized cost and FVOCI.

-• Financial assets at amortized cost.
+Financial assets at amortized cost.
 Financial assets at amortized cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

-The Parent Company's financial assets at amortized cost include cash and cash equivalents, receivables and other financial assets under "Other current assets" and "Other noncurrent assets".
+The Group's financial assets at amortized cost include cash and cash equivalents, receivables and other financial assets under "Other current assets" and "Other noncurrent assets".

 Financial assets designated at fair value through OCI (equity instruments).
-Upon initial recognition, the Parent Company can elect to classify irrevocably its equity investments as equity instruments designated at fair value through OCI when they meet the definition of equity under PAS 32 Financial Instruments: Presentation and are not held for trading.
-The classification is determined on an instrument-by-instrument basis.
+Upon initial recognition, the Group can elect to classify irrevocably its equity investments as equity instruments designated at fair value through OCI when they meet the definition of equity under PAS 32 Financial Instruments: Presentation and are not held for trading.
+The classification is determined on an instrument-byinstrument basis.

 Gains and losses on these financial assets are never recycled to profit or loss.
-Dividends are recognized as other income in the statement of income when the right to payment has been established, except when the Parent Company benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
+Dividends are recognized as other income in the consolidated statement of income when the right to payment has been established, except when the Group benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
 Equity instruments designated at FVOCI are not subject to impairment assessment.

-The Parent Company elected to classify irrevocably its non-listed equity investments under this category.
+The Group elected to classify irrevocably its non-listed equity investments under this category.